davidjtferguson/silly-sam/README.md

 ## Getting Started

+On checking out the project there are two main folders.
+The 'silly-sam' folder contains all the game files as the Love2D project. 'map-editing' contains the Tiled files and the Silly Sam specific object instructions.

 Things you'd need to download and learn
 - Love2D for the game creation framework
 - Tiled for creating the maps